An Introduction to Rueter-Hess Reservoir:

 Planning for the Future

 Today's rapid growth is increasing demand on our community in many ways, including our finite water supply.
-In 1985, PWSD projected a water shortfall and began implementing several solutions, including metering, xeriscape education and reuse of wastewater for irrigation.
+In 1985, PWSD projected a water shortfall and began implementing several solutions, including higher technology metering, xeriscape education and creating opportunities for the reuse of wastewater.
 These solutions have had a positive impact, but cannot solve the water shortage by themselves.

 When will Rueter-Hess Reservoir be done?

-The construction of Rueter-Hess Reservoir is complete.
-The expansion from 16,200 acre feet to 75,000 acre feet was completed in March 2012.
+The physical construction of Rueter-Hess Reservoir is complete.
+The storage vessel that will eventually hold 75,000 acre feet was completed in March 2012.
 The dam rises 185 feet above the bedrock and the reservoir encompasses 1170 acres, which is about one and half times the size of Cherry Creek Reservoir.

 Where is Rueter-Hess Reservoir located?

-It is located about three miles southwest of downtown Parker on Newlin Gulch, which is a tributary drainage of Cherry Creek.
+The reservoir is located approximately three miles southwest of downtown Parker on Newlin Gulch, which is a tributary drainage of Cherry Creek.

 How will Rueter-Hess be used?

-The primary purpose of the Rueter-Hess Reservoir is drinking water storage for the Partner Districts in this massive project.
+The primary purpose of the Rueter-Hess Reservoir is for the storage of drinking water serving the Partner Districts.
 However, recreational programs and events started taking place in 2017!
 RHRecreation.org

 Rueter-Hess Reservoir is a Long-Term Solution